KevinMX/support-matrix/LicheePi4A/Fedora/README.md

 sudo ./fastboot flash uboot ./path/to/your/u-boot-with-spl_lpi4a.bin
 ```

-### Log in to the System
+### Logging into the System

-Log in to the system via serial port.
+Logging into the System via serial port.

 Default Username: `root`
 Default Password: `riscv`